arbor-sim/arbor/doc/morphology.rst

 The surface of  the spherical root segment above does not conincide with the first sample of the dendritic tree, so there is a gap between the sphere and the start of the dendrite.
-This does not neccesarily mean that the segmentation is not valid.

-To illustrate why, consider a potato-shaped soma modeled with a sphere of the same surface area, where sample 1 is the location where the dendrite attaches to the potato soma.
 Segments attached to a spherical root branch are modeled as though they were attached to a single location on the sphere's surface, regardless of where they start in space.

+A gap between a spherical root and branches attached to it does not mean that the segmentation is not valid.
+To illustrate why, consider a potato-shaped soma modeled with a sphere of the same surface area, where sample 1 above is the location where the dendrite attaches to the potato soma.
+The cell will be modeled as a spherical soma, with the dendrite attached, consistent with the simplification of the complex soma geometry.

 .. warning::